WebWhales/Spaces-Code-Styling/javascript/vue-js.md

 In a Laravel project, we use `resources/js` a directory to serve as the main entry point for js (analogous to a `src` folder in JS standard).
 Organize it by domain/feature.
 A clear, scalable structure could look like:

+> **ℹ️ Note:** The main difference between Domain and Feature is that domain can contain various features of a specific business logic.

 ```python
 resources/js/
 ├── Components/           # Reusable presentation components